 Natural Resources and Environment and Public Policy (MS/MPP)

-A small number of qualified candidates pursue concurrent work in natural resource and environmental issues and public policy.
+Qualified students pursue concurrent work in natural resource and environmental issues and public policy.
 Students are provided with the analytical skills, scientific foundation, and socio-behavioral understanding needed to become effective environmental and natural resources policy practitioners.
 The program produces graduates well-trained in advanced analytic methods and policy processes and well-informed on the structure, functioning, and management of environmental problems.

 Course of Study

 Students must file separate applications to and be admitted by both schools.
 An application fee must accompany each application.
 Interest in the dual degree program should be indicated on the application form.
 Current students who are applying to a secondary program should use the Rackham Dual Degree Application.

 For more information or an application, please contact:

 The School of Natural Resources and Environment

 Phone: (734) 764-6453